How to Secure Nagaoka Fireworks Festival 2026 Viewing Tickets Without the Lottery

 Secure Premium Seats Without the Stress!

-I’ve personally attended the Nagaoka Fireworks Festival using many different methods, and tours are by far the easiest and most stress-free.
-Especially knowing that I won’t have to worry about losing the lottery is a huge relief.
+I have personally attended the Nagaoka Fireworks Festival using many different methods, and tours are by far the easiest and most stress-free.
+Especially knowing that I will not have to worry about losing the lottery is a huge relief.

 Since 2023, the venue has become fully paid-entry only, eliminating all previously free areas.
-That means if you don’t win a ticket in the lottery, you won’t be able to see the fireworks from inside the venue at all.
+That means if you do not win a ticket in the lottery, you will not be able to see the fireworks from inside the venue at all.

 The Nagaoka Fireworks Festival is one of Japan’s top three fireworks events.
 If you want to make sure you get a great seat, consider booking a tour.